adinasarapu/adinasarapu.github.io/_brain/2024-pd-biomarkers.md

 order: 6
 permalink: /brain/pd_biomarkers
 ---
 Parkinson’s Disease (PD) is the second most common neurodegenerative disorder, characterized by the loss of dopaminergic neurons and the accumulation of aggregated α-synuclein, mainly in the substantia nigra pars compacta (SNpc) of the midbrain.
+The hallmark motor symptoms include tremor, bradykinesia, postural instability, and rigidity, often accompanied by non-motor issues such as dementia, depression, and psychosis.
 Protein biomarkers in Parkinson’s disease (PD) are critical for understanding disease mechanisms, early diagnosis, and developing therapeutic strategies.

 Several key biomarkers have been identified and investigated in PD research:

 Hypothetical model of α-syn toxicity and spread of pathology in PD (Image taken from: Irwin DJ, ..., Trojanowski JQ.
 Nat Rev Neurosci.
 2013)
 ![PD](/images/SYN.png)